 Optimize crystal growth time.

-The morphogram analysis (Step 2.2.) will have given an indication of the crystallization starting point, i.e. in which region of the phase diagram is the drop located when the precipitant and protein solutions were mixed.
+The morphogram analysis (Step 2.2.) will have given an indication of the crystallization starting point, i.e., the region of the phase diagram where the drop is located when the precipitant and protein solutions were mixed.
 Is the drop in the metastable region or below the solubility line?
 Batch crystallization begins in the nucleation zone (Figure 1C).
 The goal of this step is to move this starting point from either below the solubility line or metastable region, into the nucleation zone (Figure 1D).

 If the seeded-drops from Step 2.2. have yielded crystals rapidly, this is an indication that the drop mixture is already in the metastable region, if not, then it is likely the drop is not supersaturated.